sporto/elm-tutorial/070_routing/main.md

 Note `inputs = [ routerSignal ]`.

-Finally in order to get location changes on the browser we need to tell Elm to run tasks coming from the router.
+Finally, in order to get location changes on the browser we need to tell Elm to run tasks coming from the router.
 Add a port for this:

 ```elm
 port routeRunTask : Task.Task () ()